Array Functions

 renameKey (array &$array, string|int $oldKey, string|int $newKey)bool

-Renames a key.
+Renames a key in an array.
 Returns true if the key was found in the array.

 $array = ['first' => 10, 'second' => 20];